 - You'll be taken back to the main S3 overview screen, but now your newly-created bucket will appear in the list on this screen.
 Click on it to view the contents.

 - You'll see that your bucket is empty; we'll fix that soon, but first we need to sort out the settings.
-Click on the Properties tab at the top of the screen to view the various functions available for the bucket.
+Click on the bucket name and then on Properties tab at the top of the screen to view the various functions available for the bucket.

-- There's some complex settings here, but we only need one; the Static website hosting option.
-Click on the box to enable it.
+- There's some complex settings here, but we only need one; the Static website hosting option, which can be found at the bottom of the page.
+Click the Edit button.

-- A new form will appear with some data to be added; first, click on the Use this bucket to hose a website radial button to enable it, then enter "index.html" (without quotes) in both the Index document and Error document fields, then click the Save button.
-Note the Endpoint URL at the top of the form; this will be useful soon.
+- A new form will appear with some data to be added; first, enable Static website hosting, then click on the Host a static website radial button to enable it, next enter "index.html" (without quotes) in both the Index document and Error document fields, then click the Save changes button.

-- After saving, your bucket will be ready to be used as a static website host; to view your website you'll need to navigate to the Endpoint URL noted in the last step.
+- After saving, your bucket will be ready to be used as a static website host; to view your website you'll need to navigate to the Endpoint URL noted at the bottom of the page.
 Of course, your site doesn't have any files yet, but we're going to change that.

 - We'll need to get some credentials that will allow the Publii app to upload to your S3 bucket.
 Click on your username in the top menu, and then click on the My Security Credentials option.